GhoshSrinjoy/object-detect-demo/README.md

 Spinning up infra just to test detection is a pain.
 Teams need a zero-setup way to:
 - Validate behavior on real video quickly.
-- Share experiments via a link—no accounts, no tokens.
+- Share experiments via a link, no accounts, no tokens.
 - Prototype education/kiosk experiences that must run fully in the browser.

 This repo cuts the overhead to nearly zero. 🧪